RGh0s7/SIEGE-Framework/README.md

 # SIEGE Framework #
-SIEGE Framework is a open source cross site scripting framework written in C# written to simplfy Cross Site Scripting
+SIEGE Framework is a open source cross site scripting framework written in C# written to simplify Cross Site Scripting
 ## Usage ##
 first of all you should compile this project with any C# Compiler when you got the binary you can create a directory called siege and put all your exploits in it when you are done with putting your exploit directory together you can start or reload the program